danvinn/AC-Motor-Controller/README.md

 ---

-This version is more concise and organized, making it easier to read while maintaining the technical details.
-Let me know if you need any further adjustments!
+Replace `path/to/your/image1.png` and `path/to/your/image2.png` with the actual paths to your .png files.
+Let me know if you need anything else!